Dutch architecture you can still see in South Africa today

 The Dutch East India Company built Kasteel de Goede Hoop (Castle of Good Hope) in what is now Cape Town.
 Built between 1666 and 1679, the castle is the oldest surviving building in South Africa.

-Notice the star shape typical in other Dutch forts, like Fort Bourtange in Groningen or the fortified town of Naarden in North Holland.
+Notice the star shape of the fort?
+The triangular bastions are typical of other Dutch forts like Fort Bourtange in Groningen.

 READ MORE | 8 carbon copies of the Netherlands across the world

-The restoration of this site has been controversial over the years.
-The castle represents colonial powers which drove the Khoekhoe people from their homelands and forced many to become serfs on Dutch farms.
+Over the years, the restoration of this site has been deeply controversial.
+The castle represents colonial powers, which uprooted the Khoekhoe people from their homeland and forced many to become serfs on Dutch farms.

-On the other hand, many Afrikaans people see Jan van Riebeeck as a founding father of South Africa.
+On the other hand, many Afrikaans people see Jan van Riebeeck as the founding father of South Africa.

 Dutch-inspired Stellenbosch University

-Below is an image of the old administrative building of Stellenbosch University (SU), which perhaps reminds you of a certain government building in The Hague?
+Below is an image of the old administrative building of Stellenbosch University (SU), which should remind you of a certain government building in The Hague. 🤔

-In 1679, the Dutch Governor of the Cape Colony, Simon van der Stel, established the town of Stellenbosch, naming it after himself and the bos (forest) that stood there.
+In 1679, the Dutch Governor of the Cape Colony, Simon van der Stel, established the town of Stellenbosch.
+He named it after himself and the bos (forest) that once stood there.

-But, it was only in 1866 that the gymnasium, known as Het Stellenbossche Gymnasium, was built.
-Later on, it was transformed into Stellenbosch University.
+But it was only in 1866 that a secondary school known as Het Stellenbossche Gymnasium was built there.
+It was transformed into Stellenbosch University much later. 🎓

 READ MORE | Culture shock when moving to the Netherlands: from South Africa to Holland